malmgrenola/square-circles/README.md

 1. [psycopg2-binary](https://pypi.org/project/psycopg2-binary/)
    - Used as PostgreSQL database adapter
 1. [small.chat](https://small.chat/)
-   - small.chat is used tp create a on site chat button for site visitors to use
+   - small.chat is used to create a on site chat button for site visitors to use
 1. [Fontello](https://fontello.com/)
    - Fontello is used to generate missing icons needed.
 1. [django-allauth](https://django-allauth.readthedocs.io/en/latest/installation.html)
    - used for user account authentication.
 1. [django-crispy-forms](https://django-crispy-forms.readthedocs.io/en/latest/install.html)
-   - Used to control the rendering behaviour of forms.
+   - Used to control the rendering behavior of forms.
 1. [Django-environ](https://pypi.org/project/python-environ/)
    - Used to handle environment variables.
 1. [coverage](https://coverage.readthedocs.io/en/6.1.2/)